 1. Open vents and windows and air out the camper.
 Turn on ventilating fans.
 2. Check water, gas and any other pipelines or tubes for insects such as spiders and mud dauber wasps that frequently build nests and clog tubes.
 This can be especially dangerous in gas pipelines as gas can become trapped and carbon monoxide may result and cause death.
 3. Clean the camper thoroughly.
 Inspect the trailer for caulking failure, water damage, and rodent or insect intrusion.
 4. De-winterize and sanitize the fresh water system in your camper.
 5. Pressurize the water system and check for leaks by operating every faucet and water outlet and observing fittings and connections for leaks.
 6. Inspect the electrical system.
 Check power cords, converter, outlets, and wiring for damage.
 7. Check battery terminals for corrosion, turn on battery switch, and check battery charge levels.
-8. Reinstall the 30A fuse for the solar controller if previously removed for storage (located in the front tub) 9.
-Check circuit breakers and fuses in the converter box for function.
-10. Test all the lights and other accessories for proper function.
-11. Check the propane piping for leaks.
-If no leaks are found, slowly turn on LP cylinder valves.
-12. Turn on appliances one by one and test with propane and/ electricity for proper function.
-13. Put a new battery into the smoke alarm.
+8. Check circuit breakers and fuses in the converter box for function.
+9. Test all the lights and other accessories for proper function.
+10. Turn on appliances one by one and test for proper function.
+11. Put a new battery into the smoke alarm.
 Ensure all safety alarms are working properly.
-14. Follow manufacturer instructions for each component's operation.
-15. If any issues are found in your trailer and you cannot perform the maintenance yourself, consult your authorized nuCamp dealer for assistance.
+12. Follow manufacturer instructions for each component's operation.
+13. If any issues are found in your trailer and you cannot perform the maintenance yourself, consult your authorized nuCamp dealer for assistance.